Task Force Ashland, USS Ashland Conduct In-Stream Onload with LCACs

-A U.S. Navy landing craft, air cushion attached to Assault Craft Unit 5 prepares to off-load personnel and equipment assigned to Task Force Ashland, I Marine Expeditionary Force, aboard amphibious dock landing ship USS Ashland (LSD 48) during an in-stream onload operation along the California coast, Jan.
-27, 2026.
+A U.S. Navy Sailor assigned to amphibious dock landing ship USS Ashland (LSD 48) guides a forklift to off-load personnel and equipment from a landing craft, air cushion attached to Assault Craft Unit 5 for Task Force Ashland, I Marine Expeditionary Force, Jan.
+27, 2025.
 TF Ashland is a flexible, forward-deployed crisis response force led by the 15th Marine Expeditionary Unit.
 Purpose-built to integrate with allies and partners, TF Ashland supports a free and open Indo-Pacific by providing immediate response capabilities for any contingency.
-(U.S. Marine Corps photo by Sgt.
-Brian Knowles)
+(U.S. Marine Corps photo by Cpl.
+Kenneth Twaddell)

 |Date Taken: